bjvta/activemodel-logger_attributes/README.md

 This gem provides a convenient way to save `Logger` messages to an attribute on your model.
 Multiple logger attributes are supported.

-You may be also be interested in the (ActiveRecord version)[https://github.com/chrisb/activerecord-logger_attributes].
+You may be also be interested in the [ActiveRecord version](https://github.com/chrisb/activerecord-logger_attributes).

 ## Installation